Was This Journalist Poisoned by Putin’s Private Army?

 Gbossokotto’s partner, Cathia Préfina Okoyo, and his father, Maka Gbossoko, have chosen not to speak to the media since his death.

-The death of Gbossokotto isn't the first time a journalist in CAR who reports on or attempts to investigate the activities of the Wagner Group has been killed.
-In July 2018, three Russian journalists—Orkhan Dzhemal, Alexander Rastorguyev, and Kirill Radchenko—were murdered as they attempted to get to Bambari to investigate the activities of the Wagner Group.
-About two months after the killings, Louis Kottoy, a freelance journalist who had been investigating the death of the Russian journalists, was severely beaten in Bangui by three gun-wielding local men who took away his phone and laptop and left him with a dislocated left shoulder and a cut above his right eye that required three stitches.
+The death of Gbossokotto isn’t the first time a journalist in CAR has been killed after investigating the activities of the Wagner Group.
+In July 2018, three Russian journalists—Orkhan Dzhemal, Alexander Rastorguyev, and Kirill Radchenko—were murdered as they attempted to get to Bambari to look into the activities of the Wagner Group.
+About two months after the killings, Louis Kottoy, a freelance journalist who had been investigating the death of the Russian journalists, was severely beaten in Bangui by three gun-wielding men who took away his phone and laptop and left him with a dislocated left shoulder and a cut above his right eye that required three stitches.
 The Daily Beast has previously reported how Sylvain Onana, a journalist in CAR who went to neighborhoods close to a gold mine to dig into reports about Russian harassment of locals in the area, was accosted by Wagner mercenaries who seized his phone and camera, and warned him never to return to the area.

 Following widespread belief that Gbossokotto was killed, many have become concerned about the safety of media practitioners in the country, especially those who report on the Wagner Group.
 Journalists in CAR who are scared of being targeted are now shying away from holding the mercenary group to account.